meysius/docs/Algorithm Interview/README.md

 let a = [1, 2, 3]

-// from i to j not including j itself. meaining a.slice(i, i) will be [] a.slice(i, j)
+// from i to j not including j itself. meaining a.slice(i, i) will be [] a = a.slice(i, j) concat with  a.slice(j)
 // or for strings:
 "abcdef".substring(i, j)

 // get 2 elements starting from i, if not enough elements, get all of them up to the end.
-// meaning the second element can go out of range. a.slice(i, i + 2)
+// the second param can go out of range, it is safe a.slice(i, i + 2)

 // from i to end
 a.slice(i)
 a.slice(i, a.length)

-// from i to end, except the last n elements a.slice(i, a.length - n)
+//  Split n items from the end of a a.slice(i, a.length - n) ... a.slice(a.length - n)

-// n last elements
-a.slice(-n)

 // this is allowed and will return [] a.slice(100000)